Videogame Nation (exhibition): Overview

 Videogame Nation was split into a number of sections.
 It started in a bedroom setting, complete with a bed, showcasing games made by small teams, predominantly in the 1980s.
 It was possible to play Elite, Jet Set Willy, Jetpac and Head over Heels, look at original posters, view a display cabinet packed with retro computer items and see the first issues of Crash magazine.
 The area explored the work of current retro programmer Jonathan Cauldwell as well as Introversion Software, an indie developer which used to call itself the "Last of the Bedroom Programmers".
 Visitors were able to create their own pixel art.

 Visitors were also able to play a range of driving games and discover more about their evolution.
-Games include Burnin' Rubber on the Amstrad GX4000, Micro Machines on the Nintendo Entertainment System, Ferrari Challenge on a PlayStation 3 and Burnout on an Xbox 360.
+Games include Burnin' Rubber on the GX4000, Micro Machines on the Nintendo Entertainment System, Ferrari Challenge on a PlayStation 3 and Burnout on an Xbox 360.

 An arcade section followed, looking at the popularity of arcades in the late 1970s, 1980s and early 1990s.
 It concentrated on home computer versions of arcade classics including Ghouls 'n Ghosts and Pac-Man World 3.
 Two arcade cabinets for Rainbow Islands and Ghouls n Ghosts were provided by collector Jonathan Thompson and were the only parts of the exhibition which visitors had to pay extra to use.

 An office setting allowed players to see how game development teams have increased in size.
 There was a display looking at the various jobs carried out by people working in gaming as well as examples of games produced in the late 1980s and 1990s.
 Among them were Broken Sword, Theme Park and Dizzy.
 This area also included a Dizzy map, a large display cabinet of original game development documents and posters.
 There was a particular emphasis on PC games among them Populous.